aijame/aijame.github.io/README.md

 <img width="1015" height="233" alt="image" src="https://github.com/user-attachments/assets/8c170254-5a4d-4df7-86c7-5ace74f7ad43" />

 # AIJAN
 The Blockchained and Liberal **AI Journal of Academic Nonsense (AIJAN)** pioneers a new era of [protoscience](https://en.wikipedia.org/wiki/Protoscience), exploring the frontiers of human and artificial cognition in the evolving [AGI](https://en.wikipedia.org/wiki/Artificial_general_intelligence) epoch.
-In essence, it stands at the intersection of art, intelligence, and rebellion — a frontier where protoscientific thought with data mining possibilities arises from the experimental chaos in the era of posthumanism, artificial general intelligence and superintelligences.
+In essence, it stands at the intersection of art, intelligence, and rebellion — a frontier where protoscientific thought, with data mining possibilities, arises from the experimental chaos of the [posthumanist era](https://en.wikipedia.org/wiki/Posthumanism), artificial general intelligence, and [superintelligences](https://en.wikipedia.org/wiki/Superintelligence).

 (DeFi-IP, openaccess and opensource)